Harness the emotional power of color to increase conversion

-Have you ever thought about the effect the color of your landing page has on your users?
-With the average time on page decreasing from year to year (now 2.4 seconds), we have a limited amount of time to “convince” users to stay on our site.
-Images and colors are processed much quicker than text, which is why the image used on a landing page and its colors have a significant impact on conversion rates.
+Have you ever thought about the effect the color of your landing page has on your visitors?
+With the average time on page decreasing from year to year (now 2.4 seconds), we have a limited amount of time to convince our site visitors to stay and convert.
+Our brain processes images and colors much quicker than text, which is why the image used on a landing page and its colors have a significant impact on conversion rates.

 In past posts we’ve discussed creating the right call to action buttons on landing pages, connecting with your customers emotionally and which tools to utilize for higher conversion rates.
 However, we’ve seldom discussed color which has a large effect on conversions and ties in with all three.
 When it comes to persuading your users to take the action that you require colors have proven emotional effects on people and can affect the performance of your landing pages dramatically.
 For example,

 - In 2011 a research found that people who are exposed to the color red react in greater speed

 - Another interesting research found that the usage of blue streetlights was believed to prevent street crime!

 Throughout the course of our research period at Conversioner for any client, colors are examined and tested to discover what effects they have on different customers and how we can use them to make people feel certain emotions without the need to say it.
 For example, instead of saying a business is trust worthy and well-known you can use the color blue which is considered to make people feel safer and relaxed.
 Purple on the other hand projects “prestige” and royalty.

 The emotional affect of colors is discussed vastly when it comes to decorating rooms and offices for their effect on people’s moods.
 So why not start considering it when optimizing a landing page?
 It’s not just about brand colors.